neerajk555/SQL-Training-exercise/module-06-subqueries-ctes/01-Quick-Warm-Ups.md

 ORDER BY p.name;
 ```

+**How It Works (Step-by-Step):**
+1. For EACH product row in `wu6_products`, the outer query runs
+2. The subquery `(SELECT c.name FROM wu6_categories c WHERE c.category_id = p.category_id)` executes
+3. Notice `p.category_id` in the subquery - this references the outer query's current product row!
+4. The subquery finds the matching category and returns just the category name
+5. This single value becomes the "category" column in our result

+**Alternative Approach:**
+You could also use a JOIN: `SELECT p.name, c.name AS category FROM wu6_products p JOIN wu6_categories c ON c.category_id = p.category_id`
+Both work!
+Use subqueries when you want to emphasize the "lookup one value" pattern.

 ---

 ## 2) EXISTS (semi-join) — 6 min
 Scenario: List customers who have at least one order.

+**What You're Learning:**
+The **EXISTS** operator checks "does a related row exist?"
+It returns TRUE or FALSE, not actual data.
+It's super efficient because it stops searching as soon as it finds ONE matching row!

+**Why Use EXISTS:**
+- **Performance**: Stops at first match (doesn't count all matches like COUNT would)
+- **Clarity**: "Give me customers WHO HAVE orders" is clear intent
+- **NULL-safe**: Unlike IN, EXISTS handles NULL values correctly
+- **No duplicates**: Returns each customer once, even if they have multiple orders

 Sample data
 ```sql